Media clubs provide networking opportunities, activities, and social functions within the broadcast and mass media industry.

-The Roar (formerly The Navigator) is Piedmont College’s award-winning campus newspaper produced by students, for students.
+The Roar (formerly The Navigator) is Piedmont University's award-winning campus newspaper produced by students, for students.
 The paper comes out every two weeks and is distributed across both the Demorest and Athens campuses.
-Students interested in writing for The Navigator should contact the appropriate section editor or the Editor-in-Chief.
-ADVISOR: Joe Dennis
+Students interested in writing for The Roar should contact the appropriate section editor or the editor-in-chief.
+ADVISOR: Laura Hudgens

 Radio Club (WPCZ)

-The Piedmont Yearbook, entitled the Yonahian, has been a part of the Piedmont community since 1920.
-Each year the staff produces a yearbook documenting the school year, including the students, faculty and staff, as well as the major events that occurred.
+The Piedmont Yearbook, titled the Yonahian, has been a part of the Piedmont community since 1920.
+Each year the staff produces a yearbook documenting the school year, including the students, faculty, and staff, as well as the major events that occurred.
 The yearbook is student-run out of the Department of Mass Communications.
-All editors and writers are current students and anyone at Piedmont has the ability to leave their mark on a piece of Piedmont history by participating This year we are embarking on an exciting, new adventure with our yearbook, adding interactive media to represent this generation in this historical document.
-ADVISOR: Melissa Tingle
+All editors and writers are current students and anyone at Piedmont has the ability to leave their mark on a piece of Piedmont history by participating.
+ADVISOR: Laura Hudgens